jcfigueiredo/evem/README.md

   - Throws an error if the event name is empty during subscription, unsubscription, or publishing.
   - Handles exceptions thrown in event callbacks gracefully.

-- **🌟 Wildcard Event Names**: Support for wildcard event names, allowing for flexible event listening.

-  - Subscribe to events using patterns like `eventName.*`, `*.eventName`, or `namespace.*.events`.

-- **📚 Namespace Support**: Organize events using a namespace pattern.
-  - Facilitates categorizing and managing events based on their namespace.

 ## Getting on Board